Yuliang-Liu/Curve-Text-Detector/README.md

 b) Test - It contains 500 images.

+c) Each image contains at least 1 curve text.

 Note:
 1. The CTW1500 dataset can be used only for non-commercial research purpose.